Normandie-class battleship: Development

 In December 1911, the French Navy's Technical Committee (Comité technique) issued a report that examined the design of the Bretagne class that had been ordered for 1912.
-They concluded that the amidships gun turret was an unsatisfactory choice, based on previous experiences with blast damage on battleships from their own guns from the 1880s.
+They concluded that the amidships gun turret was an unsatisfactory choice, based on experiences from the 1880s with blast damage on battleships from their own guns.
 This position influenced the construction of the next class of dreadnought battleships, for which design work began shortly thereafter.

 The French Navy's design staff (Section technique) submitted the first draft of the new dreadnought design in February 1912.
 The size of French shipyard facilities significantly affected the design.
 Length was limited to 172 m, beam to 27.5 m, and draft to approximately 8.7 m.
 These dimensions limited the design to a displacement of around 25000 MT and a speed of 20 to 21 kn, depending on the armament arrangement.

-The design staff presented three alternatives, all armed with a secondary armament of twenty 138.6 mm guns in a new twin-gun casemate mounting.
+The design staff presented three armament alternatives, all armed with a secondary armament of twenty 138.6 mm guns in a new twin-gun casemate mounting.
 The first was a design with the same ten 340 mm guns as the Bretagnes, but with a top speed greater than 21 knots.
 The second was for a ship with a dozen 340 mm guns arranged in two quadruple-gun turrets fore and aft of the superstructure with superfiring twin-gun turrets and a speed of 20 knots.
 The last proposal was a ship that was armed with sixteen 30.5 cm guns in four quadruple turrets and a speed of 20 knots.

-The staff also prepared two different designs for the propulsion system.
-Two sets of direct-drive steam turbines were proposed, as in the Bretagne class; the other option was a hybrid system that used one set of direct-drive turbines on the two inner propeller shafts, and two vertical triple-expansion steam engines (VTE) on the outer shafts for low-speed cruising.
+The staff also prepared two design options for the propulsion system.
+One used two sets of direct-drive steam turbines, as in the Bretagne class; the one ultimately selected was a hybrid system that used one set of direct-drive turbines on the two inner propeller shafts, and two vertical triple-expansion steam engines (VTE) on the outer shafts for low-speed cruising.
 This was intended to reduce coal consumption at cruising speeds, as direct-drive turbines are very inefficient at moderate to low speeds.
 The fifth ship, Béarn, was instead equipped with two sets of turbines to allow her to match the fuel consumption rate of the turbine-equipped Bretagne class.